mingyuanlu/bubble-breaker/README.md

 # Bubble Breaker
 > ***Break filter bubbles by gaining diverse perspectives on global news***

-This project is completed as part of the the Insight Data Engineering program (New York, Summer 2019).
+This project is completed as part of the Insight Data Engineering program (New York, Summer 2019).
 Visit [big-data-compute.com](https://big-data-compute.com) to see the interactive webpage.

 # Introduction